remzyyy/Spam-SMS-And-Message-Detector/README.md

  # Overview:

 This project aims to detect spam messages and SMS using machine learning techniques.
-It provides a classifier trained on a dataset of labeled messages to classify incoming messages as either spam or not spam (ham).
+It provides a classifier trained on a dataset of labeled messages to classify incoming messages as either spam or not spam.

 # Features :